compgen-io/mappability/README.md

 The final output the then compressed into contiguous blocks of regions with the same score in a BedGraph file (see: https://genome.ucsc.edu/goldenPath/help/bedgraph.html).

+Alignment is handled by `bwa`.
+Read generation and position annotation is handled by `ngsutilsj`.
+Custom python scripts are included (`/bin`) for alignment filtering and scoring. `cgpipe` is used generate job scripts and optionally submit them to a batch scheduler.

 There is an option for using a separate BWA index for the alignments.
 This options enables things like calculating mappability values for sex specific genomes without generating redundant FASTA reads.

 See example for more details.

-Requires: ngsutilsj, bwa, tabix, bgzip
+Requires: ngsutilsj, bwa, tabix, bgzip, cgpipe

 The pipeline is given as a cgpipe pipline with the following options (`mappability.cgp`):